UX CAMP ZURICH 2015, MY TAKEOVERS

 • back navigation button is not needed for this user journey

-• the full history is available scrolling the content to the top
+• the full history is available by scrolling the content to the top

 The talk about “Atomic Design”

-I’ve been checking atomic desing for almost one year, trying to figure out how to implement it in my projects.
+I’ve been checking atomic design for almost one year, trying to figure out how to implement it in my projects.

-Building a style guide in sync with the project shades (test environment, dev environment, show case environment etc) was always to me like a holy grail.
+Building a style guide in sync with the project shades (test environment, dev environment, show case environment, etc.) has always seemed like a holy grail to me.

 Difficult to figure out hard to achieve.

-Adrian Heydecker and Marcel Kessler, from Netcetera, gave us a great example how to apply Atomic Design approach to a real design case.
+Adrian Heydecker and Marcel Kessler from Netcetera gave us a great example of how to apply the atomic design approach to a real design case.

 The main results are:

-• Front end and back end are running in sync
+• The front end and back end are running in sync

 • Bug fixing and new features are deployed once

-I do have a thing for such events because, as a designer, to share and to compare ideas, techniques, approaches, methodologies is like breathing.
-I would be keen to have the chance to do this on a daily basis, but it’s not possible or at least not achievable to myself.
+I do have a thing for such events because, as a designer, sharing and comparing ideas, techniques, approaches, and methodologies is like breathing.
+I would be keen to have the chance to do this on a daily basis, but it’s not possible, or at least not achievable, to myself.
 This is the reason why attending an event like the UX Camp in Zurich allows you to leap ahead in your designer tasks.

 Leave a Reply